life4/genesis/README.md

 **Features:**

++ Over 130 generic functions for channels, maps, and slices.
 + Uses the power of Go 1.18+ generics.
 + No code generation.
 + No dependencies (except [is](https://github.com/matryer/is) for testing).